WPTT/WPThemeReview/.github/CONTRIBUTING.md

 OK (12 tests, 0 assertions)
 ```

 If you didn't install PHPCS/WPCS/PHPUnit using Composer, you will need to type the above command in to run the unit tests.
-Make sure you replace the path to PHPUnit and the path to PHPCS when you do.
+Make sure you replace the path to PHPUnit and the path to PHPCS when you do, and add the `--bootstrap="/path/to/PHPCS/tests/bootstrap.php"` part when running the unit test.

 ## Unit testing conventions